 2. Family members are safe from abuse

 Beyond food and clothing, safety is a fundamental need for every family member.
 Being safe from emotional and physical abuse is critical.
 Family members embrace and nurture each other.
 They thrive.
+What is emotional abuse.

 3. One trait of functional families is love to go around

 Noted psychologist Abraham Maslow explains that we also have a deep need for love and belongingness.
 For an individual and family to grow, they need to know that they are loved, cherished, and belong to their tribal family.
 Here the family works as a unit to allow each member to talk about issues, to trust others, and to feel their feelings.
+What does a dysfunction family look like.

 4. Everyone is encouraged to be an independent individual